 - Request a vendor roadmap for remediation of accessibility issues.

-- Work with Procurement to include accessibility standards in the contract.
+- Request a Procurement Contract Review (Service Now) to assess accessibility standards in the contract.

 - Archive accessibility documentation.

 - Request information from the vendor on how to configure their product in the most accessible way.
 Configure with those guidelines in mind prior to implementation and testing.

 - Add content to the product in conformance with accessibility guidelines.

 - For known barriers to user access, create an Equally Effective Alternate Access Plan (EEAAP) (requires CNet login) and store it for future reference.
 In the EEAAP, describe workarounds to known issues in advance, so that users with disabilities who encounter barriers can be afforded an equal opportunity to receive the same information, obtain the same result, to gain the same benefit, or to reach the same level of achievement.